Seth Elledge

-Seth Wayne Elledge (born May 20, 1996) is an American professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
-He previously played for the St. Louis Cardinals.
-He was drafted by the Seattle Mariners in the fourth round of the 2017 Major League Baseball draft and made his MLB debut for the Cardinals in 2020.
+Seth Wayne Elledge (born May 20, 1996) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals.
+He was drafted by the Seattle Mariners in the fourth round of the 2017 MLB draft.

 Amateur career

 Elledge attended Centennial High School in Frisco, Texas.
 As a senior, he compiled a 2.92 ERA.
 Undrafted out of high school in the 2014 Major League Baseball draft, he enrolled at Dallas Baptist University where he played college baseball.
 In 2016, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 In 2017, as a junior at Dallas Baptist, he was 2–1 with 2.59 ERA and 13 saves in 22 relief appearances.

 Professional career

 Seattle Mariners

 After Elledge's junior year, he was selected by the Seattle Mariners in the fourth round of the 2017 Major League Baseball draft.

-Elledge signed with Seattle and made his professional debut with the Everett AquaSox of the Class A Short Season Northwest League before being promoted to the Clinton LumberKings of the Class A Midwest League.
+Elledge signed with Seattle and made his professional debut with the Everett AquaSox of the Low-A Northwest League before being promoted to the Clinton LumberKings of the Single-A Midwest League.
 In 19 relief appearances between the two teams, he compiled a 3–0 record with a 3.24 ERA.
-He began the 2018 season with the Modesto Nuts of the Class A-Advanced California League, and was named a California League All-Star.
+He began the 2018 season with the Modesto Nuts of the High-A California League, and was named a California League All-Star.